Rashorr/ktor-randomvalues/README.md

 and shows which steps are necessary to run the project locally in order to start a test query.

 # Install the Project
-To clone and run this application, you'll need [Git](https://git-scm.com)
+To clone and run this application, you'll need to install Git [Git](https://git-scm.com)

 ```bash
 # Clone this repository